jong-un-crypto/unc-workspace-rs/README.md

     let contract_id: AccountId = CONTRACT_ACCOUNT.parse()?;
 ```

-This next line will actually pull down the relevant contract from testnet and set an initial balance on it with 1000 NEAR.
+This next line will actually pull down the relevant contract from testnet and set an initial balance on it with 1000 UNC.

 Following that we will have to init the contract again with our own metadata.
 This is because the contract's data is to big for the RPC service to pull down, who's limits are set to 50kb.